-In accordance with previous assessment of the proposed Project it appears the majority of the converter station is to be placed in areas of made-land and relatively recent disturbances from a variety of sources (TRC 2020a, b).
-The very northeast portion of the parcel may have been part of Berrien Island but was later graded and disturbed for the construction of the Poletti power plant.
-NYSM Site 4539 is mapped within the converter station location.
-The site is likely mis-mapped as this area consists of made land created after about 1898, but the boundaries may have intended to include Berrien Island, but this speculative.
+In accordance with previous assessment of the proposed cable route, the three terrestrial sections of the Package in the Bronx, Randalls Island, and Lawrence Point in Queens, are to be placed in areas of made-land and relatively recent disturbances from a variety of sources (TRC 2020a, b).
+The cable will pass under two historic bridges (a third was replaced in about 2010 and is no longer extant) but will not directly impact the structures.
+As such, no additional protective measures or additional work is recommended for these resources.
+Finally, NYSM Site 4539 is mapped within the Queens section of the Project.
+The site is likely mis-mapped as this area consists of made land created after about 1898.
+As such, no additional archeology or protective measures are recommended.